In this guide

 Basic cloud storage is about accessibility.
 Advanced cloud storage adds collaboration and admin controls.
 A VDR adds a layer specifically for high-stakes document transactions where visibility, security, and accountability are non-negotiable.

-Most startups use all three at different times - Google Drive for everyday team work, Dropbox for file management and sharing large assets, and a VDR specifically when preparing for or running a fundraise.
+Most businesses use all three at different times - Google Drive for everyday team work, Dropbox for file management and sharing large assets, and a VDR specifically when sharing externally.

-Create a unique link for each investor or recipient.
+Create a unique link for each visitor or recipient.
 When they open it, you'll know.
 When they re-open it on a Tuesday at 11pm before a meeting, you'll know that too.

 See which pages of your pitch deck held their attention and which ones they skipped.
 Useful signal when you're iterating the deck or preparing for a follow-up call.